tansharma/counter/README.md

 **Counter** is a native, macOS-first (iOS-ready) SwiftUI app that reads session logs your agents write to disk and turns them into a usage dashboard.

 It is **local** : no network calls, no API keys, no accounts.
 It never writes to any agent's data, just reads it.
-Everything you configure (budgets, name, appearance, sources) lives in `UserDefaults`.
+Everything you configure (name, appearance, sources) lives in `UserDefaults`.

 Originally, I just wanted to track my Claude Code usage; mapping out the 5-hour reset blocks and keeping tabs on how much time, money, and tokens I was burning through per model.
 But as I started flipping between different models for different projects, the tool kind of took on a life of its own.